jrmeyerhofer/LITA2017/Lesson_7/README.md

     </tr>
   </tbody>
 </table>
-4. Click on Tools menu and choose Script Editor.
+4. Click on Tools menu and choose Script Editor.<br />
-5. Copy in this code overwriting everything that is there:
+5. Copy in this code overwriting everything that is there:<br />
 ```javascript
 function callImageSearch() {
   var ss = SpreadsheetApp.getActiveSpreadsheet();